| Troops

 had been withdrawn from their positions for

+re-deployment in the Jaffna theatre.
 Meanwhile, troops on Friday [21] afternoon repulsed

 an LTTE boat landing south west of Muhavil.
 The LTTE